 Now select the layer mask created in Step 17.
 With the Gradient Tool, set a white-to-black gradient and drag from the bottom to where the arrow finishes in the image below.
 Set the layer set opacity to 80%.

 Here is the final composition.
-If you wanted to, you could go on to make the flame animate in Photoshop CS3 by way of the Animation window.
+If you wanted to, you could go on to create an animated flame effect in Photoshop CS3 by way of the Animation window.